semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 . . .
 ```

-Later on, we define some environment variables that depend on the chosen
+Next, we define some environment variables.
+For more details, consult
-cloud.
-For more details, consult the comments on the corresponding
+the comments on the corresponding pipeline files, as you may need to
-pipeline files, as you may need to fill in some values.
+fill in some values.

 ``` yaml
 . . .